 Student Basic Needs Supplemental Funding

 The Student Basic Needs Supplemental Funding is a one-time funding opportunity designed to help currently enrolled students who are experiencing sudden financial distress due to unforeseen circumstances.
 These awards are available for students experiencing financial difficulties that jeopardize their success or continued enrollment at USC and who have exhausted all other resources.
-Examples may include, but are not limited to housing costs, food costs, or unforseen dental/medical costs.
+Examples may include, but are not limited to housing costs, food costs, or unforeseen dental/medical costs.

 Examples of how awards can be used: